-Sri Sri Koushal Vikas Kendra: Schneider Solar Electrician Training Center was set up under the Sri Sri Koushal Vikas Kendra (SSKVK) in association with Schneider Electrics on 21st Dec 2015.
-Over 900 trainees have been imparted skill development training in different sectors like solar electrification, security guard training, hospitality, housekeeping, to name a few in Sri Sri University.
-It not only provides vocational skills, but also provide the life skills techniques of Art of Living to help character building, mental development, and good health along with the domain expertise on the construction trade, moulding them as respectable citizens.
+Sri Sri Koushal Vikas Kendra: Schneider Solar Electrician Training Center was set up under the Sri Sri Koushal Vikas Kendra (SSKVK) at the premises of Sri Sri University in association with Schneider Electrics on the 21st Dec 2015.
+Over 900 trainees have been imparted skill development training in different sectors like solar electrification, security guard training, hospitality, housekeeping, to name a few.
+It not only provides vocational skills, but also provides the life skills techniques of, Art of Living to help in their character building, mental development, and good health along with the domain expertise on the construction trade, and further shaping them as respectable citizens.

 Home for Homeless Project – Under the many initiatives taken, this project involves building of 15 homes in two adjacent villages and one Community Centre in Arilo village for developmental activities therein.

-Light a Home – Under this project, electrification of up to 90 homes in the Bhalunka village was provided, with solar photovoltaic cells This was concluded under the project of the Art of Living.
+Light a Home – Under this project, electrification of up to 90 homes in the Bhalunka village was provided, with solar photovoltaic cells.
+This was concluded under the project of the Art of Living.

 A door to door survey was also conducted as a part of the program.
 Wherein a detailed questionnaire was designed to conduct the need assessment survey in the selected 11 villages of Ramdaspur.
 The questionnaire was designed to capture the need for toilet facilities and sanitation in the community as well as to understand the socio–economic background of the respondents.